CapMousse/include.js/README.markdown

 Include.js
 ==========
-A tiny javascript loader with cache control.
+A tiny but heavy on-demand async javascript loader

 How to
 ------